Super Snacks for Game Day

 As the clock winds down on the game -- and the party -- you might want to offer something sweet.
 For a healthy dessert that provides something cool to counteract the heat of all the hot dishes, offer a big bowl of fresh fruit salad.
 A mix of melons, strawberries, blueberries, pineapple, and other favorite fruits makes a colorful selection that guests will come to time and time again.
 A simple bowl of fresh orange wedges is another perfectly healthy option.

-If you need something closer to traditional dessert, try some natural dessert recipes for this year's party, such as this one for Spiced Oatmeal Chocolate Chip Cookies.
-They're a delicious change from store-bought cookies, and they provide natural nutrition and fiber.
+If you need something closer to traditional dessert, this year try some dessert recipes like this one for Spiced Oatmeal Chocolate Chip Cookies.
+They're a delicious change from store-bought cookies, and they provide nutrition and fiber.

 Even though beer may be the beverage of choice on game day, plan to have other beverages on hand for those who prefer not to drink.
 A pot of hot spiced cider made with Frontier Cider Mate makes a delicious seasonal drink.
 Other beverages you may want to offer include coffee, Frontier tea (hot or iced), hot cocoa (Frontier’s Cocoa Mix Powder makes it easy!) or a pitcher of plain ice water.